A Stability Principle for Learning under Non-Stationarity: A Stability Principle for Adapting to Non-Stationarity

-The pairwise tests lead to a notion of admissibility: a window size $k \in [n-1]$ is said to be \emph{admissible} if $T_{i, k} = 0$, $\forall i \in [k]$.
+The pairwise tests lead to a notion of admissibility: a window size $k \in [n-1]$ is said to be \emph{admissible} if $\test_{i, k} = 0$ for all $i \in [k]$.
 Our stability principle suggests choosing the largest admissible window.
 In doing so, we maximize the utilization of historical data while keeping the cumulative bias within an acceptable range relative to the stochastic error.
-We name the procedure \underline{S}tability-based \underline{A}daptive \underline{W}indow \underline{S}election, or SAWS for short.
-See \Cref{alg-offline} for a formal description.
-SAWS allows for a general collection of candidate windows $\{ k_s \}_{s=1}^m$ that is not necessarily the whole set $\{ 1, 2, \cdots, n - 1 \}$.
-For computational considerations, we may want to use small a subset of the latter, such as the geometric sequence $\{ 2^0, 2^1, \cdots, 2^{ \lfloor \log_2 n \rfloor } \}$.
-In \Cref{sec-theory}, we will present requirements on the quality of the approximate minimizer $\widehat{\btheta}_{n, k} $ so that its computational error has negligible impact on the final result.
-Those requirements are easily met by applying first-order optimization algorithms such as gradient descent and its stochastic version.

-\Cref{alg-online} tackles online learning under non-stationarity (Problem \ref{problem-online}) by running \Cref{alg-offline} as a subroutine.
-Each $n$ is associated with a sequence of thresholds $\{ \tau(n, k) \}_{k=1}^{n-1}$.
-In \Cref{sec-theory} we will design $\tau(n,k)$ to get sharp theoretical guarantees simultaneously for all horizons $N \in \ZZ_+$.
-To improve computational efficiency, \Cref{alg-online} maintains a sequence $\{K_n\}_{n=2}^{\infty}$ and only uses the $(K_{n-1}+1)$ most recent observations $\{ f_i \}_{i = n - K_{n-1} - 1 }^{n-1}$ at time $n$.
-The relation $K_{n} \leq K_{n-1} + 1$ always holds, so that the sequence of left endpoints $\{ n - K_{n-1} - 1 \}_{n=2}^{\infty}$ is non-decreasing.
-Therefore, if the data from a past period is not used at some point, then it is discarded and never used afterwards.
+We name the procedure as \underline{S}tability-based \underline{A}daptive \underline{W}indow \underline{S}election, or SAWS for short.
+A formal description is given by \Cref{alg-offline-simple}.